murat-polat/jupyterhub-xblock/README.md

 ![](/src/Lab.png)

- Copy the URL of your notebook and paste in " Edit=> JupyterNotebook URL" save and refresh your page.
+ Copy the URL of your notebook and paste in " Edit=> JupyterHub or Lab URL" save and refresh your page.
 Now your notebook is ready to publish.

 ![](/src/XblockOverview.jpg)

-Students can change, edit, share, rename.
-It may be a good idea to save as a separate notebook, before they start to change it.
-For eksempel save as "user2_test.ipynb".
-Doesn't matter all file be located in same folder.
+Students can change, edit, share, rename common users notebooks, or their own notebooks.
+For courses " Student " is common user, but all users can use their own server, doesn't matter.
+Teacher should be uses for user administrations.
+Because basic user can not see or edit admin(teacher) files :)

 ### User administration:

-### Create multiple Notebook users (Spawners)

 Login as a teacher(password: soloadmin) => clik to Control Panel then => Admin